 Many children in urban environments, including Oakland, have been underserved by educational institutions.
-At Mills, you’ll be emboldened to explore ways that teaching can be an act of social justice.
+At Mills, you’ll be emboldened to explore ways that teaching and urban education policy can be an act of social justice.

 The urban education minor will prepare you for graduate-level teacher training and a career in education that is based on a strong commitment to equity.
 You’ll explore race, class, and other factors that limit the opportunities available to children in high-poverty neighborhoods, as well as ways to improve conditions for learning.